This country-specific Q&A provides an overview of International Arbitration laws and regulations applicable in Hong Kong.

 Generally speaking, the Hong Kong courts take a pro-enforcement approach.
 Pursuant to Section 89(2)(f)(ii), for a Convention Award that has been set aside by a competent authority of the country in which it was made, enforcement of the award may (and not shall) be refused by the Hong Kong Court.

 It was held in Dana Shipping and Trading SA v Sino Channel Asia Ltd HKCU 1776, that the Hong Kong court retains discretion to enforce an arbitral award even if the award has been set aside by a competent authority of the country where the award was made.

 Have there been any recent court decisions in your country considering the issue of corruption?
 What standard do local courts apply for proving of corruption?
 Which party bears the burden of proving corruption?

-Corruption is not an issue that is regularly raised.
+Not aware of such recent court decision(s).
+Corruption is not an issue that is regularly raised in Hong Kong arbitrations.
 The Independent Commission Against Corruption is very active in pursing corruption.

 Have there are been any recent decisions in your country considering the General Court of the European Union’s decision Micula & Ors (Joined Cases T-624/15, T-694/15 and T-694.15), ECLI:EU:T:2019:423, dated 18 June 2019?
 Are there any pending decisions?